-So we started with having people who had certain financial questions, put them up to a real adviser, they had so it all started with the same question, and based on that, we built up the whole system.
-So we analyzed what what kind of questions they were asking what kind of questions the adviser was, asked to get the answer, and how we could actually model this into a PoC, and this is what we did, so this is one of the things I’m most proud of.
+So we started with having people who had certain financial questions.
+We put them up to a real adviser, and based on that, we built up the whole system.
+So we analyzed what what kind of questions they were asking, what kind of questions the adviser was asked to get the answer, and how we could actually model this into a PoC, and this is what we did, so this is one of the things I’m most proud of.
 This PoC actually got the green light to build the whole system.

 • WHAT’S THE ONE THING EVERY CHATBOT/VOICE ASSISTANT MUST HAVE, IN YOUR OPINION?

 I guess it always depends on what you want to achieve, right?
-If you want – like us – to answer questions, then that’s what you have to do – you have to answer the questions.
+If you want – like us – to answer questions, then you have to answer the questions.
 If you are in entertainment, you really want that people will have a good time.

 I think the most important thing, and almost every bot fails at that, is do not frustrate anybody.
 At this moment, almost everything you try – It will have a moment of frustration.
 It won’t understand you, or the bot goes the wrong direction or it’s stops all of the sudden, so I think that if you keep that in mind, how do I not frustrate the user – you’re well on your way.